Health and Safety

 AIG Global Assistance Services is NOT health insurance.
 It provides services that are not covered under most health insurance policies.

 I purchased a health insurance policy for students studying abroad.
 It includes medical evacuation and repatriation services, the same services as AIG Global Assistance Services.
 Can I get a refund for the KU required AIG Global Assistance Services policy?

 NO. KU Study Abroad participants are covered under a group policy.
-AIG Global Assistance Services alerts the KU OSA when services are requested.
+AIG Global Assistance Services alerts Study Abroad & Global Engagement when services are requested.
 It is critical for KU to ensure that all participants are on the group policy, whether or not it duplicates personal coverage.